 You are eager to say that yes, of course I’m right—but that I overlook the fact that your lord father would need have taken no such measures had Geoffrey of Arnos not usurped the throne from Brandon II.
 But Majesty, that was, what, five, six decades ago?
 How far back shall we trace the lines of legitimacy?
 The Greatheart himself, your most revered forebear, was but one more usurper…

+“The Greatheart—himself,” he gasped, cackling.
 Laughter racked him.
-“The Greatheart—himself,” he gasped, cackling.

 “He’s delirious,” Nicolas said with incongruous concern.

 “We’re done here,” Rikard snapped.
 “Take him, now.”